Sriramkashyapks/cpp-coding/README.md

 install git on your local system using command line (you can refer the github documentation)

-type the code on your terminal
+type the code on your terminal/power shell

 git clone https://github.com/Sriramkashyapks/cpp-coding.git